traefik/traefik/docs/content/plugins/using-plugins.md

 # Using Plugins

-Beginning with Traefik 2.3, plugins are available to any Traefik instance that is [registered](overview.md#connecting-to-traefik-pilot) with Traefik Pilot.
+In Traefik 2.3 or later, plugins are available to any Traefik instance that is [registered](overview.md#connecting-to-traefik-pilot) with Traefik Pilot.
 Plugins are hosted on GitHub, but you can browse plugins to add to your registered Traefik instances from the Traefik Pilot UI.

 !!! danger "Experimental Features"